yayaa/TheActivityManager/README.md

 This library uses a singleton class to create a static object and keep instances of your activities.
 So, you can reach them out whenever you want, and do whatever you wish.

-To use this library, you need to notify TheActivityManager `onCreate`, `onResume`, `onPause` and `onDestroy` methods of activity.
+To use this library, you need to notify TheActivityManager `onCreate`, `onResume`, `onPause` and `onDestroy` of activity.
 Or you can simply extend `ManagerBaseActiviy` and it will take care of the rest.

 ```java
 TheActivityManager.getInstance().getCurrentActivity();